What does the Bible say about perfection?

 20. Hebrews 7:11 If perfection could have been attained through the Levitical priesthood–and indeed the law given to the people established that priesthood–why was there still need for another priest to come, one in the order of Melchizedek, not in the order of Aaron?

 Sadly many people use the nobody is perfect excuse to live in rebellion.
-Scripture makes it clear that people who practice sin and live in it are not saved and they were never saved.
+Scripture makes it clear that people who practice sin and rebellion are not truly saved.
+We must not use grace as an excuse to live like the devil.

 21. 1 John 3:6 No one who abides in him keeps on sinning; no one who keeps on sinning has either seen him or known him.